Support for young people

 What you may feel

-It can be a distressing time when someone you love has cancer.
+It can be a distressing time when you or someone in your family has cancer.

-- If it is one of your parents with cancer you could feel uncertain about the future and scared.
+- You may feel uncertain about the future and scared.

 - You may feel like you don’t know what is happening.